Ranaayush10/Image--StegnoGraphy-Project-using-JAVA/README.md

 How does it work?

-In memory, an image is represented as a N*M (for greyscale images) or N*M*3 (for colour images) matrix, with each entry representing the intensity value of a pixel.
+In memory,  N*M (for greyscale images) or N*M*3 (for colour images) matrix, with each entry representing the intensity value of a pixel.
 Image steganography embeds a message into an image by changing the values of some pixels chosen by an encryption algorithm.